ConfusedAnt/FEAOF/README.md

 # FEAOF

-This repository contains the code for the paper: FEAOF: A Transferable Framework Applied to Prediction of hERG-Related Cardiotoxicity.
+This repository contains the code for the paper: [FEAOF: A Transferable Framework Applied to Prediction of hERG-Related Cardiotoxicity].

 ## Introduction